digitalocean/Kubernetes-Starter-Kit-Developers/5-setup-loki-stack/README.md

 kubectl --namespace monitoring port-forward svc/kube-prom-stack-grafana 3000:80
 ```

-Next, open the Grafana [web console](http://localhost:3000), and navigate to the `Explore` tab from the left panel.
+Next, point your web browser to [localhost:3000](http://localhost:3000), and navigate to the `Explore` tab from the left panel.
 Select `Loki` from the data source menu, and run this query:

   ```json
   {container="ambassador", namespace="ambassador"}